Story So Far

 The lovely people at The Belfast Children’s Festival invited us and our Mini Mogul Cinema to their fantastic festival in the Waterworks park.
 The Belfast Children’s Festival is run by Young at Art, a not for profit children’s arts organisation.
 It was set up in 1998 with a mission to make life from birth to eighteen as creative as possible through the arts.
 Alongside the festival it runs a year-round programme of outreach and events across Northern Ireland.

 We showcased a reel of very high quality short films provided by the guys at Cinemagic to hundreds of kids.
-It also happened to be the hottest day for 7 months, so exhausted and slightly sunburned! we have returned with more great shots from the day, courtesy of Emma Campbell Photography
+It also happened to be the hottest day for 7 months, so online casinos for usa players exhausted and slightly sunburned! we have returned with more great shots from the day, courtesy of Emma Campbell Photography

 ‘Get Into Film’ with The Princes’ Trust